Recap: Doctor Who S 33 E 07 The Rings Of Akhaten

 - Internal Homage: The Doctor's speech to the monster is very reminiscent of the Eighth Doctor's speech in "Phobos".
 Neil Cross' other series 7 episode, "Hide", made the link more explicit with many direct references to the Eighth Doctor's audios.

-- Kill the God: What the Doctor and Clara done at the end is effectively kill these people's God.
+- Kill the God: What the Doctor and Clara have done at the end is effectively kill these people's God.
 The ramifications for these people on a cultural and spiritual level aren't dealt with, considering how much of a bond it created between them and we already (possibly) saw how the monk in the Temple dealt with this loss.

 - Large Ham: See Badass Boast.
 That speech is probably Matt Smith's hammiest scene so far, bar none.
 Watch closely, you'll notice spittle flying.
 Not the first time a scene caused the Doctor to foam at the mouth.